ryouchinsa/ryouchinsa.github.io/view/README.md

 # Focus box
 You can quick zoom to the selected box.

+# Hide image name
+The image name on the top-left corner is hidden.

 # Hide buttons
 Top-bar buttons are hidden and the image and labels table are shown largely.